P-a-l-S/Deep-Learning/README.md

 Problem 3 : is focused towards classify the test images by training a convolutional neural network using training images and labels, differences in accuracies is observed classify objects in color and grayscale mode.
 CIFAR-10 dataset is used for the problem.

+Problem 4 : is focused towards removing  noise  from noisy images  by  passing  them  through  an autoencoder.MNISTdataset for this problem